Symone95/decoratorutilities/docs/index.rst

 Welcome to decoratorutilities's documentation!
 ==============================================

-DecoratorUtilities is a python library to user type guard utilities to check parameters and return type, allow function overloading and function mocking at runtime
+DecoratorUtilities is a python library that provides different utilities for functions and class methods such as to check parameters and return type, allow overloading, to cache results to speed up them, instantiate a Singleton object and mocking at runtime

 .. toctree::
    :numbered: